clandrew/fnxapp/README.md

 This is a PGZ-format executable.
 PGZ formats can be multiple segments, although this example only has one segment.
 For more information on the PGZ format, see [here](https://wiki.c256foenix.com/index.php?title=Executable_binary_file#PGZ).

-Note that PGZ segments are not like *sections* in many x86-based portable executables, e.g., a Windows portable executable (PE) or Linux executable and linkable format (ELF), in that code does not need to be organized separately from the data.
+Note that PGZ segments are not like *sections* in many x86-based executables, e.g., a Windows portable executable (PE) or Linux executable and linkable format (ELF), in that code does not need to be organized separately from the data.
 Both code and data can be put in a section together.
 They can also be intermixed if you prefer to do that.

+Segments are allowed to straddle bank boundaries.
+You can have one segment take up three banks or however many.
+Of course, just be careful about code execution that crosses a bank boundary, as crossing out of the program bank isn't allowed by 65816 and 64tass will warn about this (see "-Wno-wrap-pc").
+This example is a small executable size that doesn't run into any of that.

 ### wormhole